dorkamotorka/kubearmor-jupyter/README.md

 kubectl apply -f jupyter-policy.yaml
 ```

 KubeArmor by default only audits the events.
-If you want to block everything and just allow the actions as specified in the policy above, you need to execute:
+If you want to block everything and just allow the actions as specified in the `jupyter-policy.yaml`, you need to execute:

 ```
 kubectl annotate ns jupyter kubearmor-file-posture=block --overwrite